MEF4232/basic-web-pages/README.md

 > * Margin – The space between the box and surrounding boxes.
 > ([The Box Model](https://www.internetingishard.com/html-and-css/css-box-model/#content-padding-border-and-margin))

+> Margins and padding can accomplish the same thing in a lot of situations, making it difficult to determine which one is the “right” choice.
+The most common reasons why you would pick one over the other are:
+> * The padding of a box has a background, while margins are always transparent.
+> * Padding is included in the click area of an element, while margins aren’t.
+> * Margins collapse vertically, while padding doesn’t.
+>
+> If none of these help you decide whether to use padding over margin, then don’t fret about it—just pick one.
+In CSS, there’s often more than one way to solve your problem. ([Margins](https://www.internetingishard.com/html-and-css/css-box-model/#margins))

 ## ⬜ Chapter 6 - CSS Selectors

 ## ⬜ Chapter 7 - Floats